The OpenStreetMap data model

 type=multipolygon, the outer way has the role

-outer and the and the inner way has the role
+outer and the inner way has the role

 inner.
 Note: the